Corned Beef Cottage Pie - Pulled Pickled Brisket. The World’s BEST CotPie Ever!! You won't stop eating this one! I can assure you!

 Mash your vegetable juices into your potatoes – adding salt, white pepper and nutmeg to taste.

 6 – 10 slices bread (brown or white)

 Grill some bread slices on low until completely dried, crispy and golden.
 Cool.
-Break it up into food processor with metal blade on and pulse until you have crumbs or if you don’t have a food processor, you may grate your Melba toast on the rough side of a grater or place in a bag and crush with rolling-pin.
+Break it up into the food processor with a metal blade on and pulse until you have crumbs or if you don’t have a food processor, you may grate your Melba toast on the rough side of a grater or place it in a bag and crush with a rolling-pin.
 Set aside.

 Melba Toast Cheese Crumb Topping:

 800 g (plus or minus) Strong cheddar cheese or to taste